isomerpages/govtech-stp/pages/contactus.md

 				<li style="font-size:18px; line-height:1.35; margin-top:10px; margin-bottom:10px;">Long-term pass holder who had sought entry permission directly with the Ministry of Education (MOE) and Ministry of Manpower (MOM).</li>
 			</ul>

 <p style="font-size:18px; line-height:1.35; margin-top:10px; margin-bottom:10px;">If you are any of the above-mentioned travellers, your entry approval letters will be sent to you via email.
-If you did not receive the approval letter, write to the Safe Travel Office for assistance.</p>
+If you did not receive the approval letter, <a href="https://go.gov.sg/sto-enquiry" target="_blank">write to the Safe Travel Office for assistance.</a></p>

 <div id="enquiry"></div>